Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 4. **Meeting The Mentor**<br>
 Episodes: 4, 5
 	- Airiona is found
+	- Makkusu uses this opportunity to test his Cyber.Beast controler using Airiona's Cyber.Beast
+		- Maybe with out her permission.
+In which case Airiona comes up behind him creating the poisiblty of punishment
+		- Airiona is excited about his creation

 	- Makkusu is given a cyberbeast and invited to be a cybervator
 ###	Act 2
 5. **Crossing The Threshold**<br>